what makes rita’s unique

 Ideally, foodservice experience is preferred and multi-unit entrepreneurship is welcomed.
 Our operations are simple compared to most restaurants.
 There’s no cooking, so the labor model is much easier to manage.
 However, we have success stories from franchisees with a wide variety of previous experience.

 Albert Holley – Coach Holley to the high school students who passed through his algebra and college prep courses during his teaching career – wrapped up his first season as a Rita’s franchisee in October 2017, and he was more than pleased with his first seven months in business.

 The store he purchased from a retiring franchisee ended up with a 25% sales increase over the previous year.
 Holley attributes that to a lot of new passion and a little old-fashioned strategy.

 “The first thing we did was just inject some new energy into it, allowing people to know that it was under new management.
 The second part was outreach into the community.
 Partnering with schools, partnering with churches, partnering with local organizations to do some catering and increase sales.
 It really makes a difference.”

-If you’d like to learn more about the Rita’s franchise opportunity, fill out the form on this page to access our Franchise Information Center, where you can find detailed financial results, a breakdown of startup costs and in-depth Q&As with Rita’s franchisees.
-If you’re interested in international opportunities, we’re excited to work with qualified, experienced Master Franchisee candidates who can help our brand thrive in other markets.
+To learn more about the Rita’s franchise opportunity, fill out the form on this page to access our Franchise Information Center, where you can find detailed financial results, startup costs and more.